VictorianGovernment/api-design-standards/api-standards.md

 <h2 id="4-2">4.2 URI component names</h2>

-URIs follow [RFC 3986](https://tools.ietf.org/html/rfc3986) specification.
+Your URI structure and semantics should follow the [RFC 3986](https://tools.ietf.org/html/rfc3986) specification and constraints.
 This specification simplifies REST API service development and consumption.

-The guidelines in this section govern your URI structure and semantics following the [RFC 3986](https://tools.ietf.org/html/rfc3986) constraints.

 <h3 id="4-2-1">4.2.1 URI components</h3>

-The structure of the URLs used within APIs **SHOULD** be meaningful to the consumers.
-URLs **SHOULD** follow a predictable, hierarchical structure to enhance understandability and therefore usability.
+The structure of URLs used within APIs **SHOULD** be meaningful to the consumers.
+URLs **SHOULD** follow a predictable, hierarchical structure to enhance usability.

 URLs **MUST** follow the standard naming convention as described below: